 In this lesson, we will learn:

-- How to determine whether a chemical reaction has occurred.
+- How to identify evidence for a chemical reaction occurring.

 - The methods of writing a chemical reaction.

-- Chemical reactions involve collisions between molecules – they are far too small to see directly with the naked eye.
-Instead we make observations which are evidence that a reaction has happened or is happening.
+- Chemical reactions (or chemical changes) involve collisions between molecules which rearrange atoms or bonds within molecules, changing the overall composition.
+They are far too small to see directly with the naked eye.
+Instead, we make observations which are evidence that a reaction has happened or is happening.

-- For chemists, an observation is a change that can be measured we can tell directly using our senses, for example seeing a color change, feeling a temperature change (like a glass beaker warming up) or seeing gas being released from a test tube.
+For chemists, an observation is a measurable that can be measured we can tell directly using our senses, for example seeing a color change, feeling a temperature change (like a glass beaker warming up) or seeing gas being released from a test tube.

 - The reason this happens is because different chemical compounds have different properties that we can see when that chemical is produced.
 For example a color change from brown to colorless might mean a reactant chemical that is brown is being converted into a product that is colorless.